mvolkmann/blog/src/neovim.md

 - `mappings.lua` - defines key mappings
 - `options.lua`

-The `plugins` directory contains a separate config `.lua` file for each plugin.
+The `plugins` directory contains a separate config `.lua` file for many of the plugins that AstroNvim uses by default.
 Initially this includes:

 - `alpha.lua`